blackjackz151/Data-visualization---Python/README.md

 # Data-visualization---Python

 Different visualizations of data on line graphs, bar graphs and a map.
-I used the newcoder.io tutorials to help me complete this project as I am still new to python.

 This project parses data from a CSV/Excel file, renders it in JSON, saves it to a database and then is visualised in graph form.
 It will also plot data on a map.